How to Write a Reflective Essay: Your Guide to Self-Discovery

 - You should use Times New Roman, 12 font, and double-spaced.

 - 1" margins.

 - All of your titles must be centered.

-- Top right part of every page includes your last name, the page number.
+- The top right of every page includes your last name and the page number.

-- The header on your paper should have your name, professor's name, course number and the date.
+- The header on your paper should have your name, the professor's name, the course number, and the date.

 - The last page must include a Works Cited.

 - You should use Times New Roman, 12 font, and double-spaced.

 - Have a header on top of every page.

 - Make sure every page is numbered in the top right corner.